19th Annual Neuromuscular Plasticity Symposium

 One Physical Therapy CEU is offered per lecture for a total of two (2) credit hours.
 Please look for the sign-in sheet at the registration table to document your attendance and receive PT CEU credit.

 No RSVP is needed and there is no cost for the plenary lectures and the T32 presentations.
 Please contact Mike Ryan Simonovich (firstname.lastname@example.org) with any inquiries.

 We look forward to your participation,

-Dr. David Fuller and the NMPT Program Symposium Committee: Drs.
-Andy Judge, and Gordon Mitchell
+Dr. David Fuller and the NMPT Program Symposium Committee: Dr. Krista Vandenborne, Dr. Andy Judge, and Dr. Gordon Mitchell